August 29, 2021

 Since he was writing primarily to Jewish Christians, it’s no surprise that James uses a particularly Jewish form of writing –wisdom literature, such as we would find in Proverbs, parts of Job, and some of the Psalms.
 Wisdom literature doesn’t tell a story.
 It gives advice and encouragement.
 Whenever we hear Jesus say, “Let those who have ears, listen,” Jesus is imparting wisdom to us.

 We have just spent five weeks listening to Jesus describe himself as the “Bread of Life.”
 Jesus has used very graphic language to insist that, if we are truly going to be his followers, we must take him into ourselves and become like him.
 Lip service won’t do: we must go all in if we are to become true disciples.

 But how do you do that?
 How do you become a disciple of Jesus Christ who thrives, whose faith grows exponentially?
 How do you apply the principles Jesus laid out for his disciples more than 2,000 years ago to life in our 21st century culture?
 How does working your faith develop a faith that works?

+We don’t know if James was present when Jesus gave his “Bread of Life” sermon, but it’s pretty clear he understood what Jesus meant.
+In today’s passage from James, listen for the connection he makes between simply hearing the word and doing the word.
 For James, and the people to whom he wrote, going all in for Jesus was guaranteed to be a risky business, but failing to commit carried an even greater risk.

 Every generous act of giving, with every perfect gift, is from above, coming down from the Father of lights, with whom there is no variation or shadow due to change.
 In fulfillment of his own purpose he gave us birth by the word of truth, so that we would become a kind of first fruits of his creatures.